brend3n/Auto_Browser/README.md

-# Bash Script: Playwright Code Generation
+# Auto Browser: Python Code Generation from Recorded Browser Actions

+Creates python script from a recorded browser session.
+This script can be ran to playback the action in a non-headless/headless browser window.

 This Bash script facilitates the generation of Playwright scripts for web automation by interacting with the [Playwright](https://playwright.dev/) CLI.
 The script prompts the user for input to customize the script and organizes the generated scripts into a designated folder.